chewymole/Code-Generator/public/docs/generator_guide.md

 - Includes additional XSL files for modular template organization
 - Useful for breaking down complex templates into manageable pieces
 - Allows you to reuse common functions without having to re-write them
+- Includes are NOT Full XSLT files!, they are just snippets of code that are injected into the main template.
+Do not include the entire XSLT file in the include element.
 - Includes are injected into the your XSL template as long as there is the following comment somewhere within your template:
   ```html
   <!-- custom code -->